Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 The new version of Amplitude's Browser SDK (`@amplitude/analytics-browser`) features a plugin architecture, built-in type definition and broader support for front-end frameworks.
 The new version isn't backwards compatible with `amplitude-js`.

-To migrate to `@amplitude/analytics-browser`, the dependency and instrumentation must be updated.
+To migrate to `@amplitude/analytics-browser`, update your dependencies and instrumentation.

 ### Terminology